carpentries/lesson-development-training/episodes/26-collaborating.md

         will be able to comment on and/or suggest a fix/improvement to.
 1. \(S) Show how to open a pull request from that new branch to `main`.
-1. \(S) In Pull Request description, reference the number of the issue being fixed, using a keyword ("Fixes", "Resolves") to ensure automatic closure.
+1. \(S) In Pull Request description, reference the number of the issue being fixed, using a keyword "Fixes #X" or "Resolves #X" (where _X_ is the issue number) to ensure automatic closure.
 1. \(S) Demonstrate how to mark the PR as a draft, and then how to mark as it as ready for review.
 1. \(S) Request a review from the Pull Request Reviewer.